Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 First of all, move inside the requirements folder: `cd requirements`.
 Then:

-➡️ If you run on M1/M2 Macs: `pip install -r requirements-mps.txt` (see [`requirements-mps.txt`](project/requirements/requirements-mps.txt))
+➡️ If you run on M1/M2 Macs: `pip install -r requirements-mps.txt` (see [`requirements-mps.txt`](./requirements/requirements-mps.txt))

+➡️ On Colab: `pip install -r requirements-colab.txt` (see [`requirements-colab.txt`](./requirements/requirements-colab.txt)).
+A line of code to invoke it is already provided in the Colab's section of the [app launcher](./chatbot/frontend/app_launcher.ipynb).

-➡️ For machines with support for Cuda: `pip install -r requirements-cuda.txt` (see [`requirements-cuda.txt`](project/requirements/requirements-cuda.txt))
+➡️ For machines with support for Cuda: `pip install -r requirements-cuda.txt` (see [`requirements-cuda.txt`](./requirements/requirements-cuda.txt))

 ⚠️ We all ran and tested on a Miniconda environment for ARM machines, since we all had M1/M2 MacBooks.
 To reproduce the same exact environment you can build on top of this [configuration file](https://github.com/jeffheaton/app_deep_learning/blob/main/install/torch.yml).
-It should be however sufficient to install all the requirement modules in your own environment.
+It should be however sufficient to install all the requirement modules in your own environment. \
+On Colab we tested that the app ran without errors, but no in depth testing campaign was carried out.

 ### 2) Embedding and LLM Models